AGChain: A Blockchain-based Gateway for Trustworthy App Delegation from Mobile App Markets: Introduction

 \section{Introduction}

-Smartphones are getting increasingly popular around the world.
-The popularity is (partially) driven by the large amount of feature-rich mobile apps in various app markets.
-Apart from the official marketplaces like Google Play and Apple Store, some third-party app markets, e.g., Amazon AppStore and Baidu Market, appeared as the important supplementary of official app markets.
-They provide more app options for Android users and are also popular (especially in China).
-Nevertheless, all these official and third-party app markets are in a centralized design, which falls short in the following several aspects (more details are listed in \S\ref{sec:motivate}):
+The increasing popularity of smartphones worldwide is driven by the wide range of feature-rich mobile apps available in various app markets.
+In addition to official marketplaces like Google Play and the Apple Store, third-party app markets such as Amazon AppStore and Baidu Market have emerged as significant supplements to official app markets.
+These third-party markets offer a greater variety of app options for Android users and have gained popularity, particularly in China due to restrictions imposed by the Great Firewall.
+However, users' growing concerns regarding security and privacy have created a demand for permanent, distributed, and secure app access in both official and third-party app markets (more details are available in \S\ref{sec:motivate}):

-\begin{description} \item[P1:] \textit{No transparent listing or permanent access.} Firstly, centralized app markets could enforce strict listing policies and delist the apps as they wish.
-For example, 13.7\% (1,146) of the 8,359 popular apps we measured in late 2018 have been delisted (by either the market or developers themselves) after one year in late 2019.
+\begin{description} \item[D1:] \textit{Permanent or more transparent app access.} Firstly, there is a need for enhanced transparency and permanence in app access.
+Currently, app markets often lack access to older versions of apps, and developers have the freedom to delist apps at their discretion.
+For example, our analysis of 8,359 popular apps downloaded in November 2018 and 2019~\cite{DSDK21} demonstrates that 13.7\% (1,146) of these apps were no longer available after just one year.
+This emphasizes the demand for permanent or more transparent app access.
+Presently, users must resort to ad-hoc backup solutions~\cite{apprestore, appback} to address this issue.

-\item[P2:] \textit{No world-wide and even censored access.} Secondly, many apps on Google Play and Apple Store are available only in certain countries.
-Moreover, Google Play itself is being censored in some regions, causing no easy app access for the users in those affected areas.
+\item[D2:] \textit{Global and distributed access.} Secondly, there is a growing demand for global and distributed access to mobile apps.
+Currently, many apps on Google Play and the Apple Store are limited to certain countries, hindering their availability worldwide.
+Moreover, Google Play itself is subject to censorship in certain regions, resulting in restricted app access for users in those affected areas.

-\item[P3:] \textit{No enough security guarantee.} Thirdly, we find that a significant portion of third-party Android app markets do not provide secure app downloading.
-For example, half of the top 14 Chinese app markets download apps via the insecure HTTP, such as the widely used Baidu and 360 app markets.
-Moreover, even for the markets with secure downloading, they generally have no checking of app repackaging~\cite{DroidMOSS12} as in official markets. \end{description}
+\item[D3:] \textit{Secure access.} Thirdly, our measurement shows that a considerable number of third-party Android app markets lack secure app downloading mechanisms.
+For instance, half of the top 14 Chinese app markets, including popular platforms like Baidu and 360, download apps through insecure HTTP connections.
+Furthermore, even in markets where secure downloading is available, they generally lack app repackage checking~\cite{DroidMOSS12, Repack19, WardenAttack21} found in official markets.
+This poses a significant risk to users' apps, as their integrity and security could be compromised. \end{description}